joachimdekker/master-thesis/docs/proposal/sections/risks.typ

 === Dataset is insufficient <subsec:insufficient-data>
 The current dataset, while huge, is too simplistic to perform experiments on.
 There is a lot of validation data that we can use to validate the compilation, but the formulas that are used in the dataset are too simple.
 A bigger dataset should be collected or constructed, but this could add extra time.
 To mitigate this, we will use the first couple of weeks to find a dataset, but if it is not possible, we will create smaller datasets ourselves.

+Furthermore, it does not represent the excel calculation tool that the pension fund employees use.
+To obtain this excel file will be hard, but may be possible in collaboration with Info Support.
+However, there exists a risk that it is not possible.
+A mitigation might be to obtain an older dataset, or a part of the dataset.

 == Project goals are too ambitious
 The project's scope may be too ambitious for a master thesis, potentially leading to an unrealistic workload and compromised quality.
 Given previous projects, this is the biggest risk, scoring a high likelihood and high impact.